png261/programing-from-the-ground-up/chapter4/README.md

       functon's local variables, parameters, and return address.

 - `pushl`: push register or memory values onto the top of the stack
-- `pop`: pop values off the top save it into memory location or register
+- `popl`: pop values off the top save it into memory location or register
 - stack pointer `%esp`: point to the top of stack change when `pushl` or `popl`